sulemanof/js-lectures/dom-bom/inClassTask.md

 # In class task
-## Notification
+## Notification 🔔

+__Create a script which dynamically creates a common notification component like on the image below:__

+![Notification](./task.png)

+You can use this array of [mocked data](./MOCK_DATA.json).

 Component must contain the following elements:

-![Notification](./task.png)

 * (1) Closing icon.
 Click on it closes the component.
 * (2) Checkbox that disables notification and sets a flag into local storage.
 If the flag is set, component won't be shown when the page reloads.